pairshaped/curlingio-docs/docs/event-management/draw-schedule.md

 ## Settings

-Before you can generate a draw schedule, Curling I/O first needs some basic information.
+Before you can generate a draw schedule, Curling IO first needs some basic information.
 Click the *Change Settings* button to provide this information.

 ### Number of sheets